KiltedCode/khandaria-campaign/sessions/2020/2020-09-03-shocking-discoveries.md

 could be anywhere in the city
 also stolen was a _ring of invisibility_

-need to get to `Guros` and warn him immediately
+need to get to `Gurrus` and warn him immediately

 > **LEVEL UP!**